awesomerank/awesomerank.github.io/lists/aviaryan/awesome-no-login-web-apps.md

 * [Typeracer](http://play.typeracer.com/) - Evaluate your typing speed while racing against others.
 * [Spark Chess](https://www.sparkchess.com/) - Learn to play chess, play with users around the globe or play with AI depending on your skill level.
+* [Miniclip](https://www.miniclip.com) - Collection of a variety of free games that can be played without giving your email.
+Flash required.
+* [CrossCode](http://www.cross-code.com/en/start) - A retro-inspired 2D game set in the distant future.
+Comes with great game mechanics such as combos, puzzles, skill trees, quests, items and more.

 ### Graphics, Image and Design